SaloniP99/saloni_project/README.md

 # saloni_project
+Welcome to the github demonstration.This is an Example project.
-Example project.
-Learning various git commands.
+With this project you'll be able to understand and use various git commands.